 Researcher | Teacher | Activist

-Work Economy and Organizations; Labor Process; Political Economy; Race, Class, and Gender
+Work Economy and Organizations; Labor Process; Feminist Theory; Political Economy

 Larissa’s dissertation research raises the questions: How does management attempt to control the software labor process?
 Why and in what ways is the software production process organized by Toyota's lean production methods?